nikhil-chandan/node-express-mongo-Api/README.md

 # Employee-Node-Mongo-Api

-CRUD operation with Node.js and MongoDB
+CRUD operation with Node.js(Express Framework) and MongoDB

 Best Practices Followed
 1. Test Cases Implementation using chai and mocha.